 How strongly do I recommend Staff Engineer?

-What I like about this book – the lessons and ideas presented are applicable not just to staff engineers, but also to engineering managers and many senior engineers.
+What I like about Staff Engineer by Will Larson – the lessons and ideas presented are applicable not just to staff engineers, but also to engineering managers and many senior engineers.

-I also like that Larson interviews staff engineers from a diverse mix of races and genders, without pigeonholing them into conversations about diversity and inclusion.
+I also like that Larson interviews staff engineers from a diverse mix of races and genders, without pigeonholing them into conversations about diversity and inclusion in tech.

-What I don’t like – like Elegant Puzzle (Larson’s book on engineering management), Staff Engineer is very Silicon Valley centric.
+What I don’t like about Staff Engineer – like An Elegant Puzzle (Larson’s book on engineering management), Staff Engineer is very Silicon Valley centric.
 The interviews and lessons all come from high growth tech companies like Uber, Dropbox, Stripe, Slack, and Auth0.
 Teams with hundreds or thousands of engineers and job titles like Tech Advisor to the Head of Infrastructure.

 For the other 90% of software engineers out there, it may be difficult to see the applications of Staff Engineer to your own work and careers.